Neo96Mav/Azure-ML-Capstone/README.md

 ## Future Improvements
 The project can be improved in the future by tring more things -
 a) More Sophisticated Modelling Techniques to predict default behaviour

 b) Better pre-processing of data

 c) More time for AutoML run

+d) Improving Logging and Usage Statistics at Endpoint